Save Your Smile with Root Canals at Algonquin Smiles

 What happens during a root canal?

-If Dr. Audrey Sim or Dr. Donald Ross believe that an endodontic root canal treatment can save your tooth, they remove the infected material from your tooth, and then thoroughly cleans and disinfects the empty chamber.
+If Dr. Audrey Sim believes that an endodontic root canal treatment can save your tooth, they remove the infected material from your tooth, and then thoroughly cleans and disinfects the empty chamber.

 They fill the chamber with a rubbery substance called gutta-percha, which makes the tooth solid and stable.
 Gutta-percha also seals and protects the chamber from future infections.